Honors & Awards

 Off the course, he was a member of the National Honor Society.

 Song is the son of James and Sarah Song and has four older sisters: Melissa, Ashley, Tiffany, and Michelle.
 Sean was born on March 13, 1997.
-He is majoring in marketing and is a two-time member of the Nebraska Scholar-Athlete Honor Roll.
+He is majoring in management and is a two-time member of the Nebraska Scholar-Athlete Honor Roll.
 He earned a spot on the Tom Osborne Citizenship Team in 2017.